MOHILKUMAR/DevTinderBackend/homeWork.md

 -Create Post /signup Api to add data to database
 Push some documents using Api calls from postman -Error handling with try and catch;

+- Js oject vs json
+- Add the express.json middleware to your app
+- Make your signup Api dynamic to recieve data from the end user